-Challenge: You need a new career challenge.
+Challenge.
+You need a new career challenge.

-Traveling: The commute to work was taking too long or I was constantly being asked to travel with work.
+Traveling.
+The commute to work was taking too long or I was constantly being asked to travel with work.

-Career: I had reached the likely top and there was no room for advancement until someone else above me left.
+Career.
+I had reached the likely top and there was no room for advancement until someone else above me left.

-Money: You feel you were not being paid what you were worth.
+Money.
+You feel you were not being paid what you were worth.

-Security: The organization was unstable and my role may have been at risk.
+Security.
+The organization was unstable and my role may have been at risk.

-Q10.
-What, as an organization, can we offer that is better than your current employer?
+10. What, as an organization, can we offer that is better than your current employer?

-A. It is asking for a direct comparison between your current employer and your future employer.
+This question is asking for a direct comparison between your current employer and your future employer.

-An interviewer wants to hear that you are a valued member in your current / previous role.
+An interviewer wants to hear that you are a valued member in your current and or previous role.
 You have worked for an organization that has trained you to a high level and you have been providing a strong contribution to their skilled workforce.
 They hope to leverage these skills in their organization.

 A typical answer which deals with such a comparison should be...

-'My current organization has been a great career move for me.
+"My current organization has been a great career move for me.
 I have learned many new skills (eg. x).
 There is a great team ethic and I feel I have made a strong contribution to their sales team / office / project team etc.

 Of course, this answer needs to be tailored to meet your particular circumstances.
 Start by listing what you like about your current organization and the experience you have gained.
 Compare this with the list of skills and benefits you expect to find in the new organization.
 Use this list to tailor your answer.

-You should be replying "I am making a contribution and this is how..." include examples of how you can make the contribution, which backs up your claims.
+You should be replying, "I am making a contribution and this is how..."
+Include examples of how you can make the contribution which backs up your claims.

 By saying you want to leverage your skills in the new role and show how you can make a strong contribution is precisely what the interviewer wants to hear.

 If you say or even imply the reason for the new job is that you are looking for more money or additional benefits, then this does not imply you are making a contribution to the new organization.